tdlogan/Personal-Challenge-Problems/README.md

 # Personal-Challenge-Problems

-In this repo I will be working through interview style problems and adding the answers here.
+In this repo I will be using ES6 to work through interview style coding challenges.

 #ES6 Resources:
 * http://slides.com/tneufeld/ecmascript-2015#/